Riding the Trend or Protecting Profits | Spire Global Inc. (SPIR)

-Spire Global Inc. (NYSE:SPIR) went up by 3.29% from its latest closing price compared to the recent 1-year high of $19.50.
-The company’s stock price has collected 2.58% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that Spire Global Included in NASA X-59 Quiet Supersonic Flight Community Testing Contract
+Spire Global Inc. (NYSE:SPIR) went down by -4.80% from its latest closing price compared to the recent 1-year high of $19.50.
+The company’s stock price has collected -6.79% of loss in the last five trading sessions.
+Press Release reported on 11/04/21 that Spire Global Included in NASA X-59 Quiet Supersonic Flight Community Testing Contract

 Is It Worth Investing in Spire Global Inc. (NYSE :SPIR) Right Now?